 In short, seek experienced legal counsel to review your claims.
 If the claim appears to have merit, the attorney will have an expert review the medical records.
 A good expert will tell the attorney whether or not the claim should be pursued.

-Unfortunately for many patients, by virtue of their experience and objectivity, the expert(s) will frequently suggest that the case has no merit and should not be pursued.
-On the other hand, when they do say there is a claim, the case is ready to go forward including litigation.
+Unfortunately for many patients, under their experience and objectivity, the expert(s) frequently suggest that the case has no merit and should not be pursued.
+On the other hand, when they say there is a claim, the case is ready to go forward including litigation.

-Perhaps more than any other type of claim, it is extremely important to contact a medical malpractice attorney as soon as medical negligence is suspected.
+Perhaps more than any other type of claim, it is crucial to contact a medical malpractice attorney when medical negligence is suspected.

-Medical malpractice claims are extremely complex.
-They can take months to fully evaluate due to the necessity of a medical expert evaluation prior to proceeding with a claim.
+Medical malpractice claims are incredibly complex.
+They can take months to fully evaluate due to the necessity of a medical expert evaluation before proceeding with a claim.

-In light of the deadlines, particularly in claims against governmental medical providers where the first critical deadlines runs in only 90 days, delay can be extremely detrimental to your rights.
-In fact, missing a deadline will bar your claim completely.
+In light of the deadlines, particularly in claims against governmental medical providers where the first critical deadline runs in only 90 days, delay can be highly detrimental to your rights.
+Missing a deadline will bar your claim completely.